 - Moro reflex.
-This reflex causes your newborn to flail his arms out and cry when he is startled.
+This reflex causes your newborn to flail his or her arms out and cry when he or she is startled.
 The Moro reflex stops when your newborn is about 2 months old.

 - Grasp reflex.
 The grasp reflex is when the palm of your newborn's hand closes when you stroke it.
 The hand grasp turns into grasping on purpose when your newborn is about 5 to 6 months old.
-Your newborn can bring his hands toward his mouth and suck on his fingers.
+Your newborn can bring his or her hands toward his or her mouth and suck on his or her fingers.

 - Crawling reflex.
-This action happens when your newborn is put on his tummy.
-He will move his legs like he is crawling.
-He may also start to push himself up on his arms.
+This action happens when your newborn is put on his or her tummy.
+He or she will move his or her legs like he or she is crawling.
+He or she may also start to push himself or herself up on his or her arms.
 The crawling reflex will start near the end of your newborn's first month.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.